 Smallholder farmers (especially in backward areas) have the weakest educational and professional level among agricultural producers.
+In the

-In the country, apart from formal secondary and university education, there is a lack of additional (informal) education and training for farmers.
+&lt;sup>4 Source: State Statistical Office, 2002 Population Census, Book 13 country, apart from formal secondary and university education, there is a lack of additional (informal) education and training for farmers.
 Existing media programs (radio and television) relating to agriculture are limited in duration and are very general in scope.
 There are no specialised agricultural magazines.
 The country's agro-web (all official national web pages supplying useful information for agricultural stakeholders) is very poor and offers obsolete information.
-There are also a limited number of programs teaching about local culture and history, especially about the local public resources, which can encourage and improve the quality of life7.
+There are also a limited number of programs teaching about local culture and history, especially about the local public resources, which can encourage and improve the quality of life.